leegeunhyeok/swc-plugin-global-module/README.md

 > [!WARNING]
 > This plugin is for custom module system to implement Hot Module Replacement(HMR) in some bundlers that don't support it.

+## Features

+- 🌍 Register ESM and CJS to global module registry.
+- 🏃 Runtime mode
+  - Keep original `import` and `require` statements.
+  - Transform to global module registry's `import` and `require` statements.

+## How it works?

+For more details, go to [MECHANISMS.md](MECHANISMS.md).

 ## Installation

 ```bash